Younest9/okd/README.md

    ~/openshift-install create manifests --dir ~/okd-install
    ```

-6. Disable the scheduler on the control plane nodes (recommended)
+6. Disable the scheduler on the control plane nodes (masetr nodes) (recommended)

    ```bash
    sed -i 's/mastersSchedulable: true/mastersSchedulable: false/' ~/okd-install/manifests/cluster-scheduler-02-config.yml
    ```
-   > A warning is shown about making the control plane nodes schedulable.
-It is up to you if you want to run workloads on the Control Plane nodes.
+   > A warning is shown about making the control plane nodes (master nodes) schedulable.
+It is up to you if you want to run workloads on the Control Plane nodes (master nodes).
    >
    > If you want to, you can enable it (not recommended) with:
    > ```bash